 PMI President and chief executive Mark A. Langley writes:

-“According to the PMI’s 2015 Pulse of the Profession Study, actively engaged executive sponsors are by far the top drivers of projects meeting their original goals.”
+“According to the PMI’s 2017 Pulse of the Profession Study, actively engaged executive sponsors continues to be the top driver for projects meeting their original goals.”

 Another alarming statistic:

-“For every £1 billion spent on projects in the UK, £1.26 million is wasted due to poor project performance”
+“For every £1 billion spent on projects in the UK, £1.38 million is wasted due to poor project performance, a 9% increase over 2015”

 For sure, an engaged executive sponsor will help.
-Training and certification in program management methodologies will help – and a properly created PMO will help.
+Training and certification in program management methodologies will help – and a properly created PMO, with “fudge-free” authority will help.

 But it’s not enough.
 It takes much more than this.